 GoldenTree Asset Management LP ("GoldenTree") as agent and certain other lenders entered into an unsecured and subordinated loan agreement dated 30 September 2015 (the "GoldenTree Loan Agreement") with AINMT Holdings AB, which owns directly 100 % of the shares in Ice Group Scandinavia Holding AS.
 On 10 October 2020 GoldenTree submitted a claim against AINMT Holdings AB before Oslo District Court to obtain a judgement that the GoldenTree Loan Agreement has been breached 14 times since 2017 (7 of these alleged breaches consisting of not informing GoldenTree of the alleged breaches) and that the lenders are entitled to an increase in the interest rate of 5 percentage points for each breach.
 According to GoldenTree this implies that interest accrued in the last year ending 30 September 2020 alone amounts to USD 112,376,900.
-GoldenTree alleges that this interest amount is due and payable and requests that AINMT Holdings AB be ordered to pay this amount to GoldenTree.
-In Ice Group's opinion there is no merit to any of GoldenTree's claims that the loan agreement has been breached.
-Ice Group has rejected all claims in their entirety and is vigorously defending against them before the court.
+GoldenTree alleges that this interest amount is due and payable and requests that the Ice Group ASA subsidiary, AINMT Holdings AB, be ordered to pay this amount to GoldenTree.
+GoldenTree has been informed of the public bond issues and has never before objected to or raised any concerns in relation thereto.